tomaarsen/attention_sinks/README.md

 I stopped the generations after I observed loss of fluency.

 ### Fluency across subsequent prompts for chat-style LLMs
-I've measured the fluency across subsequent prompts by running [`demo/streaming.py`](demo/streaming.py) using `attention_sinks` and `windowed` modes, and parsing the logs.
+I've measured the fluency across subsequent prompts by running [`demo/streaming.py`](demo/streaming.py) using `attention_sinks`, `transformers` and `windowed` modes, and parsing the logs.
 In particular, I automatically classified a response as a failure if it:
 * contains less than 26 different characters, and
 * is more than 1000 tokens long.